Drink driving: Queensland government releases discussion paper on proposed crack downadmin

 Queensland is one of the few Australian jurisdictions to have a work licence option.

-The current system allows people who are convicted of drink driving with a reading of less than 0.15 and who have not been convicted of drink or drug driving or dangerous driving in the past five years, among other eligibility requirements, to apply to the courts to drive for work purposes.
+The current system allows people who are convicted of drink driving with a reading of less than 0.15 and who have not been convicted of drink or drug driving or dangerous driving buses in arizona in the past five years, among other eligibility requirements, to apply to the courts to drive for work purposes.

 From 19,011 drink driving offences recorded in 2015, there were 2377 restricted licence orders made – or about one in every eight offences.